INFORMSJoC/2023.0247/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# Convergence Rates of Zeroth-order Gradient Descent for Łojasiewicz Functions
+# Convergence Rates of Zeroth-order Gradient Descent (ZGD) for Łojasiewicz Functions

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](LICENSE).
 This is a code repo for experiments in the paper "Convergence Rates of Zeroth-order Gradient Descent for Łojasiewicz Functions'' by Tianyu Wang and Yasong Feng.